Natural Science Discovery Youth Programs

 About

-Natural Science Discovery Youth Programs includes activities such as journaling beneath redwoods, exploring misty redwood forests, exploring tidepools and rocky tide pools, and exploring riparian habitats and oak woodlands.
-Participants take part in kayaking, kayaking with sea lions, kayaking with sea otters, whale watching, watching a condor soar, searching for the endangered California Condor, storytelling, habitat exploration, and hands-on projects.
-Adventures also include exploring tidepools at Point Pinos, venturing into caves at Pinnacles National Park, and hiking through forests in the Ventana Wilderness.
+Natural Science Discovery Youth Programs include activities such as journaling beneath redwoods, exploring misty redwood forests, exploring tidepools, discovering rocky tide pools, discovering riparian habitats, and discovering oak woodlands.
+Participants take part in kayaking, kayaking at Elkhorn Slough, kayaking with sea lions, kayaking with sea otters, whale watching in the bay, watching a condor soar, searching for the endangered California Condor, venturing into caves at Pinnacles National Park, hiking through forests in the Ventana Wilderness, and exploring the natural world through storytelling and fun, hands-on projects.

 • Ages: 4–17 years old